Registration is now open!

 Jo-Ann Yoo, Executive Director, Asian American Federation

-Jo-Ann Yoo is the executive director of the Asian American Federation, a membership organization that works with the over sixty nonprofits that represent and support the pan-Asian community.
-Jo-Ann’s professional experiences include program management and operations, fundraising, and advocacy in the fields of community development and immigrant rights.
-Previous employers include the New York Immigration Coalition and Asian Americans for Equality.
-Currently, she is a member of the board of directors of the Nonprofit Coordinating Committee of New York, an umbrella organization representing and serving some 1,500 member nonprofit organizations throughout New York City, Long Island, and Westchester.
-Additionally, she serves on the New York State AARP’s Diversity Council.
+Jo-Ann Yoo is the executive director of the Asian American Federation, a membership organization that works with over sixty nonprofits that represent and support the pan-Asian community in the fields of health & human services, education, economic development, civic participation, and social justice.
+The Asian American Federation’s mission is to raise the influence and well-being of the pan-Asian American community through research, policy advocacy, public awareness and organizational development.
+Jo-Ann’s previous employers include the New York Immigration Coalition and Asian Americans for Equality.
+Currently, she is a member of the board of directors of the Nonprofit Coordinating Committee of New York.
 For ten years, she served on the board of National Coalition for Asian Pacific American Community Development, the first national advocacy organization dedicated to addressing the community development needs of the AAPI communities.
 She was also a member of the first cohort of New York City Coro’s New American Leaders Program and served on the Alumni Advisory Board of Coro New York.
-Established in 1989, the Asian American Federation is a pan-Asian non-profit organization representing a network of community service agencies in the Northeast.
-These agencies work in the fields of health & human services, education, economic development, civic participation, and social justice.
-The Asian American Federation’s mission is to raise the influence and well-being of the pan-Asian American community through research, policy advocacy, public awareness and organizational development.

 Host Committee (in formation)